 A clinical research associate is a healthcare professional who performs many activities related to medical research and clinical trials.

-Their job description entails monitoring clinical trials, working directly with the sponsor company as an independent freelancer or for a contract research organization.
+The clinical research associate job description entails monitoring clinical trials, working directly with the sponsor company as an independent freelancer or for a contract research organization.

 They ensure compliance with clinical trials protocols, check clinical site activities, and communicate with clinical research coordinators.